Rowan Goodfellow Rowan Goodfellow

 remember the very breath of life which God breathed into his creation flows in you now.

-As long as you breathe it, you do so for God’s good please.
+As long as you breathe it, you do so for God’s good pleasure.

 Opening